alphagov/govuk-design-system/src/community/roadmap/index.md

 ## Recently shipped

-We recently released [GOV.UK Frontend v6.1.0](https://github.com/alphagov/govuk-frontend/releases/tag/v6.1.0) which adds support for configuring custom assets url functions as Sass functions, and fixes a number of Sass deprecation warnings.
+We recently released [GOV.UK Frontend v6.1.0](https://github.com/alphagov/govuk-frontend/releases/tag/v6.1.0), which adds support for configuring custom assets URL functions as Sass functions and fixes a number of Sass deprecation warnings.

 In February 2026, we released [GOV.UK Frontend v6.0.0](https://github.com/alphagov/govuk-frontend/releases/tag/v6.0.0).
-This breaking release includes changes to improve our Sass architecture, use an updated type scale, update our colours and improve flexibility in our page template layout.
+This breaking release includes changes to improve our Sass architecture, use an updated type scale, updated colours and improved flexibility in our page template layout.
 We’ve also removed a number of deprecated APIs, Sass variables and component options.

 ## Working on now